Pijushm/config-server-demo/README.md

-# Externaltization of configuration using spring cloud config
+# Externaltization of configuration using spring-cloud-config

 ## Spring cloud config server configuration
 - Enable application as config server by using annotation `@EnableConfigServer`